 Carrier oils also have benefits of their own, including moisturizing and softening skin.
 They are great in natural beauty and natural health recipes.
 There are many types of carrier oils but we are sharing the ones we use the most in our recipes.

 This is our number one carrier oil, we LOVE jojoba and stock up on this one!
 Jojoba improves the feel of skin, hydrates the skin and is conditioning to hair as well.
-Jojoba is great for sensitive skin because of its gentle nature.
+Jojoba is great for sensitive skin because of its gentle nature and it has a long shelf life.
 I love using in roller bottles with essential oil blends.

 Sweet Almond Oil